 Mt.
 Hood Community College offers four associate's programs that are geared toward working with specific vehicles.
 Depending on the program chosen, students are prepared for employment as automotive service technicians at Chrysler, Ford or Honda dealerships or dealerships that service imports and vehicles manufactured by independent companies.
-Students also have the option to pursue a certificate program.

 Associate of Applied Science in Automotive Technology